kangyangWHU/cs6450-labs/README.md

 #### Client Side
 - **Batch Processing**: Implemented `BatchPutGetRequest` to group multiple operations (up to 8092*32 per batch) into single RPC calls, dramatically reducing network overhead and RPC call frequency.
 This improves the performance over ten times.
 - **Key Distribution via Hashing**: Added consistent key hashing to distribute operations across multiple server chunks, ensuring balanced load distribution across all available servers.
 This will increase the peroformance linearly with the increasement of the number of client and server.
 - **Optimized Worker Configuration**: Deployed 64 concurrent client workers to maximize throughput while maintaining system stability.
-This will increase the peroformance linearly until reaching a pleato.
+This will increase the performance linearly until reaching a plateau.

 #### Server Side
 - **Sync.Map for Concurrent Operations**: Replaced traditional mutex-protected maps with Go's `sync.Map` to enable lock-free concurrent reads, significantly improving read performance under high concurrency.
 This will increase the performance over 50%.
 - **Batch Operation Processing**: Implemented `ProcessBatch` method that handles mixed read/write operations in batches, processing consecutive operations of the same type together.
-This only slight improve the perofmance.
+This only slightly improves the performance.
 - **Atomic Counters**: Used atomic operations for statistics tracking to avoid contention during high-frequency operations.
-It slightly
+This only slightly improves the performance.

 ### Rationale for Design Choices